hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - [ ] increase timeout >10s?
     - [ ] add default Yes to ```⚠ This will STOP the container...Continue? [y/N]: ```
 - [ ] `container stop` - is it stopping it gracefully or hitting the timeout? does it matter if it hits the timeout? if it does, should we extend the timeout?
 - [x] `container exit --guided` prints "Auto-Stop Policy: 48h of idle GPU time" - this comes from `${YELLOW}$(get_idle_timeout "$USERNAME")${NC} of idle GPU time"` BUT the default in the yaml is 24h, and the admin user (datasciencelab) gets `null` in the idle_timeout?
 IS DATASCIENCELAB A RESEARCHER THEN? they get 48hs???

+### Container-stop
+- [ ] the current design problem: resource allocation happens at container create (assigned GPU/MIG) ==> if after a task/work done, user keeps same container (but not running, just stopped), then it still has the same GPU/MIG ID allocated.
+The problem is that that GPU/MIG may no longer be available (if keeping container around just to reload it another day).
+I.e. the resource availability landscape may have changed.
+This might lead to failure to re-start/re-run the container?
+    - Refactor: What is best prctice here in industry?
+    - one option: move resource allocation to the container start /sop stage?
+        - plus, force / automate / encourage removal of containers after a work task complete?
+            - e.g. at the end of the `container stop` GUI (give y/n option to remove container with default=y)
+            - e.g. as a crontab job (just as GPU is removed after 0.5h (resource yaml: `gpu_hold_after_stop: 0.25h `) -> automate container removal (add in `container_remove_after_stop`)after e.g. 0.5h of being stopped)
+            - e.g. as a warning message when a user ties to restart an old container and (if resource no longer available) they get a resource allocation problem notification -> instructs them to remove container and recreate it.
+            - or add in a --rm flag into the docker call? or does this stop it being interactive?
+        - SLURM / K8s?

 ### Container-cleanup
 - [x] container-cleanup → calls mlc-remove + GPU cleanup ==> need to check this GPU cleanup logic is safe!